Anagram, Copy, and Recall Treatment for Writing

 Alternately, when verbal expression is recovering nicely, it may be written skills that need attention.
 In this case, make a list of simple or familiar words that start with each sound.
 Train this set of words using the method below.
 These words will become the key words used in the next step of writing therapy, phonological treatment.

 For example, “top” may be a good key word for the sound /t/.
 Once the person can reliably write “top” and words beginning with all the other sounds, they may be ready for sound-based treatment.
 In this more advanced therapy, they can learn to associate the letter T in “top” with the sound /t/ to begin sounding out words.
+Key words and the phonological treatment are part of our Advanced Writing Therapy app, the next step in agraphia treatment.

 How To Do Anagram, Copy, and Recall Treatment